×

 Selected results

-• The design of the electrolysis cell proved capability to handle process chemistry
+• The electrolysis cell design proved capability to handle process chemistry

-• Today, the plant produces clean hydrogen via the built-in electrolytic process potentially to be reused
+• The plant produces clean hydrogen via the built-in electrolytic process

-• PureteQ’s patented exhaust gas purification technology based on hydrodynamic fluid distribution ensures optimal conditions for reaction between gas and fluid
+• PureteQ’s exhaust gas purification technology ensures optimal conditions for reaction between gas and fluid

 The pilot plant at VandCenter Syd has served as a test plant since 2021 in preparation for the coming larger demonstration plant.
-Tests carried out at our pilot plant show that a high percentage of the green energy used is utilised in hydrogen production, which means that it has the potential to become the most energy-efficient CCS technology on the market for small and medium-sized industries with no available thermal energy.
-December 2021, we received funding from the Danish Energy Technology Development and Demonstration Program (EUDP) for the development of a demonstration plant.
-During 2022, the near-industrial-size demonstration plant has been designed.
-The new plant will be demonstrating the scalability of the technology.
+Tests carried out at our pilot plant show that a high percentage of the green energy used is utilised in hydrogen production, which means that it has the potential to become the most energy-efficient Carbon Capture Utility & Storage (CCUS) technology on the market for industries with no available thermal energy.
+In December 2021, we received funding from the Danish Energy Technology Development and Demonstration Program (EUDP) for the development of a near-industrial-size demonstration plant designed to demonstrate the scalability of the technology.
+During 2022 and 2023, the plant has been designed and constructed.
 Read our news releases to follow the further development.